Press Release – East Riding Voluntary Action Services (ERVAS) Ltd

 Devan Witter – Monitoring and Participation Officer

 Cara, aged 17, works with us on the Volunteen Green project once per week.
-As part of this project, Cara has volunteered throughout the summer at Frith Farm in Beverly.
+As part of this project, Cara has volunteered throughout the summer at Frith Farm in Beverley.
 At Frith Farm she helped out with sowing seeds, planting out salads and harvesting.
 During the autumn she has volunteered at the Down to Earth Herb Garden and East Hull Community Farm.
 Cara is looking forward to volunteering at Pickering Road Orchard during the winter.
 Cara loves working outdoors and is currently studying animal care at Bishop Burton college.

 About The Volunteen Project